tigerbeetle/tigerbeetle/docs/quick-start/repl.md

 ---
 sidebar_position: 6
+sidebar_label: REPL
 ---

-# Use the CLI REPL to Create Accounts and Transfers
+# Use the REPL to Create Accounts and Transfers

 Once you've got some TigerBeetle replicas running, let's connect to the replicas and do some accounting!